NikhilPrajith/Films/README.md

 Utilized the movie database API to build a simple movie, tv, and actors' information webpage in next.js.
 The webpage allows the users to see the latest trending movies and shows, along with a search field to find details about any film or person.
 It also has a categorizing tab to filter based on trending topics or genres.

-Time spent: 7 hours over 4 weeks
+Time spent: 7 hours, over the course of 4 weeks

 ## **Getting Started:**